-Credential stuffing is the new and trending method of cyber attack wherein the attacker uses lists of hundreds of millions of breached usernames and passwords into a system.
-As its physically impossible for a single or group of people to manually enter each username-password combination into the system, thus, demanding the need of an automation tool such as Selenium, cURL, PhantomJS, or tools specially designed to effectively carry out automated credential stuffing attack on the hacker’s behalf like Sentry MBA, SNIPR, STORM, Blackbullet, Openbullet, etc. Also, as many of the websites today use captcha or advanced antibot technologies to defeat bot attacks, hackers have also developed the credentials stuffing technology with the augmentation of captcha bypassing tools such as Anticaptcha, Buster, Rumola, ReCaptcha Solver, etc. .
+Credential stuffing is the new and trending method of cyber attack wherein the attacker inserts lists of hundreds of millions of breached usernames and passwords into a system.
+As its physically impossible for a single person or group of people to manually enter each username-password combination into the system, automation tools such as Selenium, cURL, PhantomJS, or tools specially designed to effectively carry out automated credential stuffing attacks on the hacker’s behalf like Sentry MBA, SNIPR, STORM, Blackbullet, Openbullet, etc., are used.
+Also, as many websites today use captcha or advanced antibot technologies to defeat bot attacks, hackers have also developed credentials stuffing technology with captcha bypassing tools such as Anticaptcha, Buster, Rumola, ReCaptcha Solver, etc.

-- Procurement of breach and compromised data from dark web or other malicious platforms
+- Procurement of breach and compromised data from the dark web or other malicious platforms

 - Sorting the data according to its corresponding login page or website

 - Using automation tools to access the page, insert the credentials, doge/bypass the captcha, and test the success of login

 - Frequently and periodically jump/change IP address, browser and other elements that may alert the IDS (Intrusion Detection System)

 - Record the successful candidates and save them.